p3r7/p8/README.md

 Current implementation of `print` (`p8print`) does not handle `\n` and screen scroll on end of framebuffer.

-Current implementation of `peek` and `poke` only support interracting with the current color and current text cursor position.
+Current implementation of `peek` and `poke` only support interacting with the current color and current text cursor position.

-Current implementation of `pal` doesn't honour the `p` parameter.
+Current implementation of `pal` doesn't honor the `p` parameter.